josephwilk/amrita/README.md

 Create a new test file ending with "_test.exs".

 Require test_helper.exs in every test (this will ensure Amrita is started):

-Mix in "Amrita.Sweet" which will bring in everything you need to use Amrita:
+Mix in `Amrita.Sweet` which will bring in everything you need to use Amrita:

 ```elixir
 Code.require_file "../test_helper.exs", __FILE__